Connected Early Childhood Pathway Scholarship

 Is the course only available online?

 Yes, you will complete all your studies online, except for the professional experience placement requirements.
-Professional experience placements can be secured in your local area, and in some cases, your current workplace.
+Professional experience placements may be secured in your local area, and in some cases, your current workplace.

 Each subject you undertake will usually have a lecture and/or tutorial that you will need to attend online.
 However, most are recorded.
 Some subjects require you to engage in weekly tasks (through forum posts, tutorial attendance or similar).
 Check your subject outline for full requirements.